pranoov/PersonalFinanceTracker/readme.md

 4. View your transaction list below the form.
 5. Check the circular progress bars to see your financial goals, total income, and expenses.
 6. Click "Clear Data" to reset the application.

-## License
-This project is open-source and available for anyone to use and modify.